 Coffee Grounds and Worm Farms

 The grounds should never be fresh (unbrewed coffee grounds are significantly more acidic, as noted above) or applied in bulk to avoid creating an acidic environment or accidently harming your worms.
 Used coffee grounds should be cool and either slightly moist or wet, depending on the conditions in your bin.
-If you wish, you can pre-compost the grounds or cold rainwater brew them to increase the microbial content of the previously heated used grounds to make them more appealing.
-Our worms seem keen enough on them straight up though.
+If you wish, you can pre-compost the grounds or cold rainwater brew them to increase the microbial content of used grounds to make them more appealing.
+I keep it simple.
+Our worms seem keen enough on them straight-up.
 And if the worms are happy, I’m happy, and the garden is happy.

 When adding them to the bin, I apply them moist-ish and give them a good dispersed sprinkle to reduce lumps and clumps in the food layer.
 They’re used as a small part (our own household only, not café grounds) of a very varied food supply for our worms, so the light top-dressing of coffee grounds into our worm farm blends with the different other green and brown additions without pre-composting or blending.
 Easy peasy.

-If we have excess grounds for some reason (coffee binge, guests, etc.) then the compost gets the extras instead of risking overloading the worm farm.
-And if that’s teetering on the edge of green/brown balance, we have a curbside collection of green waste.
+If we have excess grounds for some reason (coffee binge, guests, etc.) then the compost gets the extras instead of overloading the worm farm.
+And if the home compost is teetering on the edge of green/brown balance, we also have a pre-paid curbside green waste bin for extra waste.
 Industrial or commercial composting can be a good option if you’re stuck for space or have green waste that’s either ill-suited or excessive for your home composting options.
 It keeps the materials out of landfill and, depending on your service, might accept materials that you can’t (or don’t want) to compost and reuse at home.
+I find ours very useful.